akaihola/lusmu/docs/examples/home-automation.rst

     from lusmu.core import Input, OpNode, update_inputs
     import math

-Them define the action functions to be used in the home automation system.
+Them define the operation functions to be used in the home automation system.

-.. note:: Actions with positional arguments
+.. note:: Operations with positional arguments
           receive them as separate arguments, not as a list.
           This is why we need to wrap Python's :func:`sum` function.